wellcomecollection/catalogue-pipeline/pipeline/relation_embedder/path_concatenator/README.md

 goes on to embellish the paths of its children with that new path.
 Updating the child paths with the current record's path _before_ updating the current record's path would result in the child records having incomplete paths.

-When writing to the database, pay attention to version.
-If it is not what is expected, abort.

 ### Shortcuts

 If the path of a parent does not contain `/`, step 3, above, can be skipped.